ShakesVision/qaza/README.md

 This helps you manage your app credentials and provides intuitive UI for sending the notifications to your users.

 - Manage all your apps
-- Stores all your credentials
+- Stores all your credentials *in your phone*
 - Offline storage, Open-source and hence trustworthy
 - CRUD for app info with lovely UI
 - Simple notepad to save other necessary stuff